xiaziyna/PyStarshade/docs/content/contribute.rst

 Guidelines
 -----------

-- Keep requests limited in scope.
+- Keep requests limited in scope and explain why your change enhances the utility of the tool.